Tagline: The Tenant in Room 7 is very small, very twisted and very mad.

 As impudently exploitative as Henenlotter’s pictures are, they are a million miles from shock for the sake of it, and the movie’s formless antagonist is more than just a a mindless killer.
 He may be little more than a savage blob with two claws and a vaguely human face, but there seems to be something more psychological at play.
 The creature loathes to be seen by anybody and as a result hates to see his only friend mix with anyone else, a fact that proves detrimental to poor Duane’s sex life and breezy new love interest Sharon (Susan Smith).
-So possessive is the critter in the basket that he is prone to fits of unabashed rage, and you sense his telepathy has a little more reach than first anticipated, and considerably more malevolence.
+So possessive is the critter in the basket he is prone to fits of unabashed rage, and you sense his telepathy has a little more reach than first anticipated, and considerably more malevolence.

 It is this peculiar grounding that transforms the movie into something quite special.
 Unlike most horror movie monsters, the blob in the basket is not the product of another dimension.
 He is not a supernatural killer or otherworldly demon, and he most certainly wasn’t born evil.
-Instead he is a product of familial rejection, of mankind’s cold abhorrence for the catastrophically abnormal.
-He possesses all of the insecurities of a human being, all of the loneliness and desire, and when his pent-up carnal urges get the better of him he goes in search of the female form like any sexually repressed blob, though his approach leaves more than a little something to be desired.
+Instead, he is a product of familial rejection, of mankind’s cold abhorrence for the catastrophically abnormal.
+He possesses all of the insecurities of a human being, all of the loneliness and desire, and when his pent-up carnal urges get the better of him, he goes in search of the female form like any sexually repressed blob, though his approach leaves more than a little something to be desired.

 It is these personal issues, at least in part, that see a carefully plotted act of vengeance descend into something rather more tenuous, and when resident thief, O’Donovan, stumbles upon our grotesque quasi-lodger, his subsequent slicing arises suspicion, leading our increasingly neglected and jealous monster to flee the proverbial nest in search of a little sexual experimentation, a decision which results in one of the most startlingly indecorous finales you are ever likely to witness.